 Older surfaces, such as double jute-backed carpets and loose rugs with natural foundation yarns, could shrink after a wet treatment, leading to suppositions that wet-cleaning could also remove wrinkles.
 However, this notion is antiquated and this method could also occasionally tear seams or uproot strips.
 Newer carpets, such as with synthetic backing and foundation yarns, do not shrink, and they smooth easily; in such carpets, wrinkles indicate an underlying problem, such as adhesive, that may need a certified carpet inspector to determine

-Pretreatments similar to those in dry-cleaning and “very low moisture” systems are employed, but require a longer dwell time of 15 to 20 minutes, because of lower amounts of carpet agitation.
-Ideal pretreatments should rinse easily and leave dry, powdery, or crystalline residue that can be flushed without contributing to re-soiling
+Pre-treatments similar to those in dry-cleaning and “very low moisture” systems are employed.
+Although they require a longer dwell time of 15 to 20 minutes, because of lower amounts of carpet agitation.
+Ideal pre-treatments should rinse easily and leave dry, powdery, or crystalline residue; these should easily flush without contributing to re-soiling

 Dry-cleaning Carpet Cleaning Methods

 Heavily soiled areas require the application of manual spotting, or of pretreatments, preconditioners, or “traffic-lane cleaners”.
 Which are detergents or emulsifiers that break the binding of different soils to carpet fibers over a short period of time.
 Sprayed onto carpet prior to the use of the dry-cleaning system.
 One chemical dissolves the greasy films that bind soils and prevent effective soil removal by vacuuming.
 The amount of time the pretreatment “dwells” in the carpet should be less than 15 minutes.
 Due to the thorough carpet brushing common to these “very low moisture” systems, providing added agitation to ensure the pretreatment works fully through the carpet